 One must go well beyond the stated basics of photography.
-These are the only brushes, paint and canvas with this art form.
-Take time to learn the basics of composition by enrolling in a photography class or attending a workshop with Jansen Photo Expeditions.
-Addtionally, If you absorb knowlege better in a closely focused 1 on 1 environment, I would suggest a mentor in the field program, in a real world situation.
+These are the only brushes, paint, and canvas with this art form.
+Take time to learn the basics of a photograpic composition by enrolling in a photography class or attending a workshop with Jansen Photo Expeditions.
+Additionally, If you absorb knowledge better in a closely focused 1 on 1 environment, I would suggest a mentor in the field program, in a real-world situation.
 You’ll soon be on your way to creating strong and compelling photographs and finding your photographic vision.

 All the best,